-Custodial Credit Risk - Custodial credit risk exists when, in the event of a bank failure, the Association's deposits may not be returned to it.
-The Association's policy in regards to custodial credit risk is to maintain deposits in qualified public depositories pursuant to Chapter 280, Florida Statutes, and, accordingly, are entirely insured by federal depository insurance or collateralized pursuant to the Florida Security for Public Deposits Act.
+Custodial Credit Risk - The custodial credit risk for investments is the risk that in the event of the failure of the counterparty (e.g. broker, dealer) to a transaction, the Association will not be able to recover the value of its investment or collateral securities that are in possession of another party.
 The Association's investments, excluding short-term certificates of deposit, are held by the Foundation and follow the policies of the Foundation in regards to custodial credit risk.